Michael Bolton: Peak success

-Bolton performed a duet entitled "Il Mio Amico" with the Italian singer Anna Tatangelo at the Sanremo Music Festival 2008.
+In addition to his recordings, Bolton has continued to perform publicly.
+In March 2007, he toured South Africa for the first time, where he was the headline act at Jacaranda 94.2 FM's two-day concert.
+He performed a duet entitled "Il Mio Amico" with the Italian singer Anna Tatangelo at the Sanremo Music Festival 2008.
 The song was originally sung by Tatangelo alone, but the duet version contained English lyrics as well.

-Bolton's album Only a Woman Like You was released in 2001.
-The title song was co-written by Shania Twain.

-Bolton released his album One World One Love in the UK on September 21, 2009.
-The first single, "Just One Love", was released one week earlier.

 In May 2011, Bolton was featured as a guest vocalist in The Lonely Island's song "Jack Sparrow" on their Turtleneck & Chain album.
 His performance with the comedic hip-hop trio focused on his (intentionally) off-topic chorus and miscommunication with the group, and the video featured him dressed in costumes as Jack Sparrow from Pirates of the Caribbean, Forrest Gump, Erin Brockovich, and Tony Montana from Scarface.

-In June 2011, Bolton collaborated with Indian musician A. R. Rahman for a song recorded for Gems – The Duets Collection.

-In 2013, Bolton released the album Ain't No Mountain High Enough: A Tribute to Hitsville U.S.A., which featured duets with Kelly Rowland, Melanie Fiona and Orianthi.

-In late 2013 and early 2014, Bolton appeared in Honda commercials in which he sings.

-In 2015, Bolton sang on an episode of Last Week Tonight with John Oliver concerning the IRS.

-Also in 2015, one of Bolton's songs with Blackjack, was sampled by Kanye West for his song "Never Let Me Down".
+He later appeared in the group's 2016 film Popstar: Never Stop Never Stopping, and appears on the film's soundtrack as a guest vocalist on the song "Incredible Thoughts."

+Bolton has also performed his music in other media.
+In August 2006, Bolton was one of Lucy Lawless's duet partners on the Fox Broadcasting Company network's program Celebrity Duets, which Simon Cowell's Syco Productions Company produced for the network.
+In late 2013 and early 2014, he appeared in Honda commercials in which he sings.
+In 2015, he sang on an episode of Last Week Tonight with John Oliver concerning the IRS.
+In the same year, he performed in a Pizza Hut commercial singing Jingle Bells while a family opens up their pizza order.
 Bolton contributed "Upbeat Inspirational Song About Life" and its reprise to Teen Titans Go!
 To the Movies, which was released on July 27, 2018.
 He also voices the Tiger that sings the song in the film.

-In 2021, Bolton guest-starred in season six of The Masked Singer where he sang Marvin Gaye & Tammi Terrell "Ain't No Mountain High Enough" with Faith Evans as "Skunk".
-In 2023, Bolton competed in season nine as "Wolf".
+In 2021, he guest-starred in season six of The Masked Singer where he sang Marvin Gaye & Tammi Terrell "Ain't No Mountain High Enough" with Faith Evans as "Skunk".
+In 2023, he competed in season nine as "Wolf".
 After he was eliminated on "DC Superheroes Night", he took the time to promote his upcoming album and did an encore by performing "How Am I Supposed to Live Without You".

 Bolton competed in the American Song Contest, representing Connecticut and performing the song Beautiful World, with his first performance in the first week, on March 21, 2022.
-Bolton made it to the finals, finishing in seventh place.
+He made it to the finals, finishing in seventh place.

-Acting
+Film career

 Bolton has made several cameo appearances in feature films and television, usually appearing as himself, such as in Meet Wally Sparks (1997), Two and a Half Men (2012), and The Nanny (1998).